Shubenacadie Canal: Present use

 The Trans-Canada Trail is currently being planned to run alongside part of the canal.

 Dartmouth Crossing silt run-off

-Environmentalists and residents became concerned in 2005 when it was discovered that large amounts of silt were flowing off the Dartmouth Crossing mall project construction site and into the canal.
+Local residens became concerned in 2005 when it was discovered that recurring flows of silt flowing off the Dartmouth Crossing mall project construction site were entering the canal,even after earlier mitigation measures after previous runoffs.
 After heavy hurricane-season rains, run-off from the construction overflowed containment ponds and began running into the canal, Lake Charles, Lake Micmac, and Shubie Park's Grassy Brook.

-Dartmouth Crossing is located on Highway 118 across from Shubie Park.
-Measures were taken to mitigate the silt run-off and construction continued on the mall project.